Lauraquiroga/Characterizing-CPCBs/README.md

 ### Scripts

 #### `scripts/get_dates.py`
 Enriches issue data with temporal information from the GitHub API.
 Reads from `issue_summary.csv` and outputs `issue_dates.csv` with added date fields (State, OpenDate, CloseDate, MergeDate).
+All dates in the dataset follow ISO 8601 format (`YYYY-MM-DDTHH:MM:SSZ`).

 **Requirements:** GitHub Personal Access Token (PAT) stored in a `.env` file as `PAC=your_token`